 - Public comments can be submitted using the chat box, which will be visible to online meeting participants.
 If there is still time remaining in the meeting and those that requested to speak in advance have spoken, you may request to speak in the chat box.
 Please wait to be called on by a meeting presenter before speaking.
 If called on, please unmute yourself.

-If you would like to submit a comment after the meeting has ended, comments will be accepted via email to Bethany Sargent or mail to the address above (Attn: Bethany Sargent) through Friday, April 9, 2021.
+Comments will be accepted via email to Bethany Sargent or mail to the address above (Attn: Bethany Sargent) through Friday, April 9, 2021.
+We will prepare and post on this webpage responses to comments received.